zglue/zglue_doc/zDK_Chicago_Devkit_Quickstart_Guide.md

 ## Example 2 : hello world

-Description : This example prints "Hello world" on the UART terminal If you are running on Linux:
+Description : This example prints "Hello world" on the UART terminal.
+If you are running on Linux:
 ```shell
 $cd nuttx/configs/zglue_zeus2_chicago